dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 To use the provider, add a reference to the [`Microsoft.Extensions.Configuration.AzureKeyVault`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureKeyVault/) package.
 The provider depends on .NET Framework 4.5.1 or .NET Standard 1.5 or higher.
 This feature is available for apps that target ASP.NET Core 1.1.0 or higher.

 ## Application configuration
 You can explore the provider with the [sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/key-vault-configuration/sample).
-Once you've established a key vault and created a pair of secrets in the vault by [following the guidance below](#creating-key-vault-secrets-and-loading-configuration-values), the sample application will securely load the secret values into its configuration and display them in a webpage.
+Once you establish a key vault and create a pair of secrets in the vault by [following the guidance below](#creating-key-vault-secrets-and-loading-configuration-values), the sample application securely loads the secret values into its configuration and displays them in a webpage.

 The provider is added to the `ConfigurationBuilder` with the `AddAzureKeyVault()` extension.
 In the sample application, the extension uses three configuration values loaded from the *appsettings.json* file.